 where the atom on which light is scattered is located at point $\br$ and is characterized by the $t$-matrix $\boldsymbol{t}$.
 The internal average over the polarization term is given by \cite{Mueller01}

 with

 Making use of Eqs. (\ref{Psiin}) and (\ref{PsiOut}) and performing the integral over $\br$, we obtain:

-For certain atomic transitions, corresponding to specific sets $(w_1,w_2,w_3)$, $\gamma_\text{S}$ can be cancelled by properly choosing a couple of incident and detection polarizations (``polarization channel'').
-This method can be successfully applied to the D-lines of alkali atoms, as we will now show.
+For certain atomic transitions, corresponding to specific sets $(w_1,w_2,w_3)$, $\gamma_\text{S}$ can be canceled by properly choosing a couple of incident and detection polarizations (``polarization channel'').
+This method can be successfully applied to the D lines of alkali atoms, as we now show.